 The resulting workload might start Windows, display a YouTube video, or calculate compound interest in a spreadsheet.

-In modern systems, the CPU acts like a ringmaster at the circus by managing all the tasks that need to be performed.
-It does this by rapidly switching between different tasks, ensuring that each one gets done promptly.
+In modern systems, the CPU acts like a ringmaster at the circus by managing all the tasks that must be performed.
+It does this by rapidly switching between different tasks, ensuring each gets done promptly.
 CPUs are incredibly powerful and efficient at doing this essential task.

 What is GPU?